fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 <script type="text/javascript" src="path/to/local/themes/fusioncharts.theme.fusion.css"></script>
 ```

-The `fusioncharts.theme.fusion.js` file sets the theme as **fusion**.
+> The `fusioncharts.theme.fusion.js` and `fusioncharts.theme.fusion.css` file sets the theme as **fusion**.
+To add any other theme to your chart, include its corresponding JavaScript file to your project.

 ## Install FusionCharts via npm

 Now, let's discuss how to install the fusioncharts module via npm.
 The fusioncharts package contains files for all charts and widgets and only two map definition files, for the **World map** and the **USA map**.

-This section outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the Vue-FusionCharts component.
+This section outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the FusionCharts jQuery helpers.

 ### Step 1: Install the fusioncharts module via npm